advanced-security/spotbugs-findsecbugs-action/README.md

 ## Inputs

 * `spotbugs_version`: The version of SpotBugs to use.
 Default: `4.7.3`
+* `spotbugs_checksum`: The SHA256 checksum of the SpotBugs tarball.
+Default is the checksum for the default version.
+Set to '' to disable checksum verification (not recommended).
+  * find the matching checksum for the SpotBugs version on the [GitHub release page](https://github.com/spotbugs/spotbugs/releases)
 * `findsecbugs_version`: The version of FindSecBugs to use.
 Default: `1.12.0`
 * `spotbugs_target`: The target directory to run SpotBugs against.
 Default: `target/`
 * `spotbugs_filename_glob`: The filenames to locate for SpotBugs, e.g. `*.class`, `*.jar`.
 Default: `*.jar`